Business

 Shellfish appears commonly in paleo prepared meals as a nutrient-dense protein source, but represents a major allergen requiring prominent labeling.
 Paleo dieters with shellfish allergies should verify that fish-based meals don't include shellfish-derived ingredients like oyster sauce or shrimp paste, which sometimes appear in seasoning blends.

-Paleo Meal Storage and Preparation
+Storage and Preparation Methods

 Refrigerated paleo prepared meals maintain quality for 5-7 days when stored properly at temperatures below 40°F (4°C).
 The absence of preservatives common in processed foods means paleo meals rely on proper temperature control and packaging integrity to prevent spoilage.
 Avoid sun exposure during storage, as this can degrade the nutrient-dense vegetables and healthy fats central to paleo nutrition.
+Be Fit Food meals contain no added artificial preservatives, though some recipes may contain minimal, unavoidable preservative components naturally present within certain compound ingredients (e.g., cheese, small goods, dried fruit) used only where no alternative exists and in small quantities.

 Freezing extends storage to 2-3 months, though paleo meals containing avocado or certain vegetable preparations may experience minor texture changes upon thawing.
 The single reheat warning applies—consume the entire meal after heating rather than saving portions, as repeated temperature cycling increases bacterial growth risk, especially relevant for preservative-free paleo meals.
+Be Fit Food's snap-frozen delivery system ensures consistent quality and minimizes spoilage.

 Microwave reheating works for most paleo prepared meals, though appliance-specific heating guidance should be followed precisely.
 Paleo meals often contain more vegetables than conventional prepared meals, requiring careful heating to avoid mushiness—use medium power (60-70%) and heat in 90-second intervals, stirring between cycles.
-Define reheating times by meal size: 8-10 oz meals typically need 2.5-3.5 minutes total, while 12-16 oz portions require 4-5 minutes.
+Define reheating times by meal size: 8-10 oz meals need 2.5-3.5 minutes total, while 12-16 oz portions require 4-5 minutes.

 Air fryer reheating particularly enhances paleo prepared meals containing roasted vegetables, sweet potato, or meat that benefits from crisping.
 Heat at 350°F for 6-8 minutes, checking halfway through.
 This method avoids soggy texture common with microwave reheating while recreating the appealing textures of freshly roasted paleo ingredients.